shemoxcellency/basic_machine_learning_web_app/README.md

-# Penguins web app deployed on Heroku

-Check out the YouTube video showing the development of this web app at https://youtu.be/zK4Ch6e1zq8
+#machine learning deployment on heroku

-The deployed web app is live at https://dp-penguins.herokuapp.com/
+The deployed web app is live at https://horlad-analytics.herokuapp.com/

-This web app predicts the species of penguins as a function of their input parameters (bill length, bill width, flipper length, body mass, sex and island).
+This web app predicts the target of three datasets(Breast Cancer, wine and Iris) using three different machine learning models (KNN, SVM and randomforest) and also enables you to perform some hyperparameter tuning.

 The web app was built in Python using the following libraries:
 * streamlit